 Community-based perspective was also crucial to the development of the Framework.
-Early in the process, the project team entered into a partnership with the Peninsula Conflict Resolution Center (PCRC) to assist with bringing together conversations with other Equity Focus Area (EFA) serving CBOs and community leaders through the project's Community Working Group (CWG).
+Early in the process, the project team entered a partnership with the Peninsula Conflict Resolution Center (PCRC) to assist with bringing together conversations with other Equity Focus Area (EFA) serving CBOs and community leaders through the project's Community Working Group (CWG).
 Four CBOs were selected and compensated to participate in CWG meetings and to assist the project team in obtaining additional community leader input and perspective through one-on-one conversations, focus groups, and an online questionnaire.
-Organizations participating in Community Working Group conversations included:
+Compensated CBO's (in italics) and other organizations participating Community Working Group meetings included: